sharonxnguyen/sharonnguyen/aboutme.md

 My name is Sharon Nguyen.
 I have the following qualities:

-🔍 studying statistics and data science in school
+🔍 studying statistics and data science in school <br \>
-🌱 learning creativity and empathy in life
+🌱 learning creativity and empathy in life <br \>
-🐳 enjoys movies, tv shows (american tv, kdrama, anime), YouTube, fashion, beauty
+🐳 enjoys movies, tv shows (american tv, kdrama, anime), YouTube, fashion, beauty<br \>

 What else do you need?